Back to Silas S. Brown's home page

 - and still respect any prohibitions against sharing whatever mining tools you made for the site (as this law is only about text mining, not about the sharing of tools).

-Download and UsageDownload annogen.py; you will need Python 2 and a command prompt.
+Download and UsageDownload annogen.py; you will need Python (compatible with both Python 2.7 and Python 3+) and you will need a command prompt.